WISVCH/nwerc-2024/content/rules.md

 menu: main
 type: page
 ---
+Update 04 September: Add eligibilty diagram and section about Conduct during contest

 The ICPC regional contest rules can be found at the ICPC regionals website; [official ICPC regional rules](https://icpc.global/regionals/rules).

 In addition to the official ICPC regional Rules, the following local rules also apply:

 ## Team composition
-A student may compete when eligible according to the [official ICPC regional rules](https://icpc.global/regionals/rules).

-[//]: # (summarized in the [2023-24 ICPC Regionals Eligibility Diagram]&#40;https://drive.google.com/file/d/15Wk1nODkAqdUuS6tZnCt2Wrscpvx1QGO/view&#41;.)
+A student may compete when eligible according to the [official ICPC regional rules](https://icpc.global/regionals/rules) summarized in the [2024-25 ICPC Regionals Eligibility Diagram](https://drive.google.com/file/d/1cFXF7ZKNP72ZZrq3yVIrREdk-snse1aX/view).

 * A team consists of 3 eligible students.
 * The educational institutions must be from one of the region's member countries.
 By special request, teams from other countries may be allowed to participate in this region, as stated in the ICPC Regional Rules.